Yakobbb/FBLA-Coding-Programming-2021/README.md

 each scene's `.fxml` file, as well as my styling (CSS) sheet.

 ### Version Control
-While I was the only developer of this project, I chose to periodically push my files to *Github* through `git` for two reasons: firstly, in case my computer decided to light on fire and fly out of the window, and secondly, so I could gain beginner experience with the platform.
+While I was the only developer of this project, I chose to periodically push my files to *Github* through `git` for two reasons: firstly, in case my computer decided to light on fire and fly out of the window, and secondly, so I could gain more experience with the platform.

 ### Output Reports
 Rather than spending a great amount of time adding a section to the program where the user can customize the results of his/her quiz, I chose to output a flat text file.
 The